← Chapter 11 Chapter 13 →

 12.4 Modern Cryptography

+One other interesting problem in cryptography is: how do we communicate keys with the people we want to communicate with?
 One way would be to communicate the key ahead of time.
 This is what Caesar’s generals did, and was also done in World War 2 with the German Enigma machine.
 Those decrypting the secret messages had a book of keys and had a system of knowing when to use each key.

 In this system there is a public key and a private key.
 The public key can be known by anybody, but the private key should be kept safe.
+The keys are linked together mathematically in some way.

 When we want to encrypt something, we use the public key.
 When doing this, the public key can’t decrypt it, only the private key can.
 We then send the encrypted message to the recipient who can use their private key to decrypt it.
+This solves the problem of sharing keys.
+We can give anyone our public key so they can encrypt messages for us.
+Then only we can read them with our private key.

 12.5 How Passwords Work

+When making an account, the program could store your username and password in a file.
+Then when you login, it could simply compare the password you give with what it has stored.
 However, this is actually a very bad practice.
 The reason is that, if the server is compromised, an attacker could read all user’s passwords.
 Because many people reuse passwords, an attacker could use these to access other services.

 Instead, passwords should be stored as hashed values.
-A hash is a way way of scrambling a string into a new string.
+A hash1 is a way way of scrambling a string into a new string.
 It is sort of related to encryption, except there is no key.
 Once the password is hashed, you get a new scrambled string.
 There is no way to go from the scrambled string back to the original one.

 import hashlib

-pw = input("Password: ")
+pw = getpass.getpass("Password: ")

 h = hashlib.md5()